Skip to Content

 Are Mobile/Motorized Refreshment Vehicles permitted in parks, or near schools and recreation centres?

-Mobile/Motorized Refreshment Vehicles are prohibited from operating within 100 m of a park and/or school; nevertheless, they are exempt from the 100 m proximity requirement if they are operating on a highway closed under a special event permit and/or at a park where a special event is being held; and, if the Mobile/Motorized Refreshment Vehicle has obtained written consent from the special event permit holder.
-Additionally, Refreshment Vehicles are exempt from this distance requirement if the property owner or the school administration, as applicable, has given written permission for the Refreshment Vehicle to operate on the property.
+Mobile/Motorized Refreshment Vehicles are prohibited from operating within one hundred metres (100 m) of a park and/or school; nevertheless, they are exempt from the one hundred metres (100 m) proximity requirement if they are operating on a highway closed under a Special Event Permit and/or at a park where a special event is held; and, if the Mobile/Motorized Refreshment Vehicle has obtained written consent from the special event permit holder.
+Additionally, a Refreshment Vehicle is exempt from this distance requirement if the property owner or the school administration, as applicable, has given written permission for the Refreshment Vehicle to operate on the property.

 Are Mobile/Motorized Refreshment Vehicles permitted to operate near residential areas?